 *Clearly these are signs of imminent cardiovascular collapse.

 Pericardial friction rub

 Have you ever heard it?
 First described by Victor Collin, an assistant of René Laënnec, in 1824, it has made its way into exam questions and textbooks alike.
 I remember being told to imagine sandpaper on stone.
-I would close my eyes and listen, oh so intently, until one day, I actually heard it.
+I would close my eyes and listen, oh so intently, until one day, I heard it.
 And, like a lot of historical signs, there have been little data around either specificity or sensitivity, with a reported prevalence between 35% and 85%.

 The pericardial friction rub is typically triphasic – heard in atrial systole, ventricular systole and ventricular systole.
 It shouldn’t be mistaken for the biphasic pleural rub.
-That sounds more like an old leather-bound family bible being creaking open and disappears if you ask the patient to hold their breath.
+That sounds more like an old leather-bound family bible being creaking open and disappearing if you ask the patient to hold their breath.